charmarr/charmarr-meta/adr/apps/adr-005-charmarr-storage.md

 - How do we implement a workload-less Juju charm that manages K8s resources without running a container?
 - How do we handle smart PVC binding checks across different StorageClass configurations?
 - How do we detect and surface access-mode mismatches?
+- How do we coordinate file ownership (PUID/PGID) across all consuming applications?
 - What config options and actions do we need?

 ## Considered Options